 During the 2004 Super Bowl halftime show, Janet Jackson’s breast was revealed to millions of viewers, sparking the infamous “nipplegate” controversy.
 As a result of the “wardrobe malfunction,” Jackson was blacklisted from the Grammys that year, and her songs and music videos were banned from all of the radio and TV stations owned by Clear Channel Communications.
 The ban hurt record sales, and her album “Damita Jo” became her lowest-selling album since 1984, Billboard reported.

 Although it took some time for Jackson to recover from the scandal, she’s been able to climb back up the charts since then, with her singles “Feedback” (2008), “No Sleeep” (2015) and “Made for Now” (2018) landing on the Billboard Hot 100 chart.

-Actress Winona Ryder made headlines after being convicted of shoplifting from a Saks Fifth Avenue in Beverly Hills, Calif., in 2001.
+Actress Winona Ryder made headlines after being convicted of shoplifting from a Saks Fifth Avenue in Beverly Hills, California, in 2001.
 In December 2002, Ryder was sentenced to three years probation and was ordered to undergo psychological and drug counseling, perform 480 hours of community service and pay $10,000 in fines and restitution, CNN reported.
-However, she has been able to turn her reputation around, most recently starring in the hit Netflix show “Stranger Things.”

 After her arrest, she continued working sporadically, but mostly stayed out of the limelight.
 However, that changed in 2016 when she joined the cast of “Stranger Things,” which is largely considered her big Hollywood comeback.